chbeu/chbeu.github.io/content/post/20250920_tec25/index.md

   placement: 1
 ---

-It was a great pleasure participating in the panel titled "Algorithms of inequality?
-Gender, discrimination and power in AI" at the [Technology Talks Austria 2025 (#TEC25)](https://technologytalks.ait.ac.at) by AIT Austrian Institute of Technology.
+It was a great pleasure participating in the panel titled [Algorithms of inequality?
+Gender, discrimination and power in AI](/talks/pd16_tec25/) at the [Technology Talks Austria 2025 (#TEC25)](https://technologytalks.ait.ac.at) by AIT Austrian Institute of Technology.
 We had a vivid discussion with wonderful panelists: Irina Nalis, Yufang Hou, Teki Akuetteh, and Virginia Dignum, moderated by Elka Xharo.

 The workshop (and panel) was organized by the [Federal Ministry of Women, Science and Research](https://www.bmfwf.gv.at/en.html) and Federal Minister Eva-Maria Holzleitner delivered the welcome address.